esper-io/dev-docs/docs/home/devconsole/device-management/-/index.md

 **Event Feed**

 This section shows the logs of event feedback received from the active devices.
-In the future, it will be used to read any anomaly in data behavior to predict security issues.
+In the future, it will be used to read any anomaly in data behaviour to predict security issues.

 ![Device Management](https://documentation-media.s3.amazonaws.com/images/6_DM.width-800.png?AWSAccessKeyId=AKIAJHOTEM5S4GAN2SGA)

 **Device Graphs**

 This section represents the graphical representation of the various attributes of a particular device whose ID is displayed at the top.
-The values that can be monitored includes information related to battery, memory, wifi, and their usage over time.
+The values that can be monitored includes information related to battery, memory, WiFi, and their usage over time.

 ![Device Management](https://documentation-media.s3.amazonaws.com/images/7_DM.width-800.png?AWSAccessKeyId=AKIAJHOTEM5S4GAN2SGA)